lukix/genemo/README.md

 ### Asynchronous execution
 Each function passed to `Genemo.run` (`selection`, `reproduce`, `fitness`, etc.) can return a `Promise` (synchronous functions work as well).
-From time to time `Genemo.run` runs next generation asynchronously to avoid blocking browser's main thread.
+From time to time `Genemo.run` runs next iteration asynchronously to avoid blocking browser's main thread.
-However, if a single generation takes too long to complete, it will still block the main thread.
+However, if a single iteration takes too long to complete, it will still block the main thread.
 To control the frequency of asynchronous iteration executions, use `maxBlockingTime` option.
 ```javascript
 Genemo.run(options).then(result => {